Skip to main content

 According to Healthy People 2030, health literacy relates to individuals' “ability to find, understand, and use information and services to inform health-related decisions and actions” and the degree to which organizations enable these actions.
 Similarly, digital health literacy describes the ability to use digital or electronic tools to successfully find, navigate, use, and understand health information and patient resources.

 Digital health literacy is necessary for individuals to take full advantage of telehealth services and information technology.
 A New Era of Health Literacy?
 Expanded Definitions, Digital Influences, and Rural Inequities, a 2022 Rural Monitor article, describes challenges to digital health literacy in rural areas.
 This article quotes Dr. Cynthia Baur, a member of the Secretary's Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030's Health Literacy Subgroup and director of the University of Maryland School of Public Health Horowitz Center for Health Literacy, that “just because people have smartphones, they're not necessarily smartphone application users…If they do download apps, they may not be able to use them with proficiency.”
 For example, Hospital Capabilities to Enable Patient Electronic Access to Health Information, 2021, shows that small hospitals, Critical Access Hospitals, rural, and other independent hospitals have increased patient access to health information, including clinical notes, since 2017.
-However, a 2021 data brief from the Office of the National Coordinator for Health Information Technology reports that while 59% of patients were offered access to an electronic patient portal in 2020, only 38% of patients accessed their patient portal.
+However, a 2021 data brief from the Assistant Secretary for Technology Policy/Office of the National Coordinator for Health Information Technology reports that while 59% of patients were offered access to an electronic patient portal in 2020, only 38% of patients accessed their patient portal.
 Additionally, Some Digital Divides Persist Between Rural, Urban and Suburban America shows that rural residents continued to have lower rates of smartphone, tablet, and computer ownership than urban and suburban residents in 2021.

 Rural Libraries Help Communities Access Health Information, a 2020 Rural Monitor article, describes how rural libraries in South Carolina, Vermont, and Washington work to increase digital health literacy by offering monthly programs and teaching patrons and staff how to access reliable health information online.
 The Digital Navigation Toolkit from the National Consortium of Telehealth Resource Centers outlines links to resources to support individuals who aid community members with connectivity, devices, and digital skills and facilitate access to care through telehealth.
 Digital Navigation: A Model for Holistic Digital Support, a February 2024 webinar from the Office for the Advancement of Technology's Evidence-Based Telehealth Network Program, provides an overview of the digital navigator model and examples of digital navigators in healthcare settings.
 The Northwest Regional Telehealth Resource Center offers a free, self-paced course for digital navigators and anyone helping a patient or loved one access telehealth services.
 The National Rural Health Resource Center also provides information about telehealth campaigns to promote confidence in telehealth services.